Introduction

 • Select the attribute key and the attribute value from the dropdown boxes.
 These attributes can be seen in the alert details.

-• Note: The maximum number of attributes you can select is 4, that is, host, name , uuid, and ip.
+• Note: The maximum number of attributes you can select is 4, that is, host, name, UUID, and IP.

 • Enter the name of the label in the Name box.